telstra/open-kilda/docs/design/flow-traffic-mirroring/flow-traffic-mirroring.md

 * API that needs to be updated:
   - Need to add information about the state of the mirror paths in the flow payload.
   - It is necessary to add information about built mirror paths to API `GET /flows/{flow_id}/path`

+## Joining traffic
+It is possible to make mirror bidirectional.
+With special flag `join_traffic_from_sink=true` user can join traffic from sink to flow traffic in opposite direction.
+See examples in section [Traffic examples](#Traffic examples)

 ## Workflow